-1 When a Component or OperationalNode entity has a Function related to it using the Performs relation with the relation attribute Behavior Type set to Integrated (Root), the Simulator will dynamically analyze that Function.
+1 When a Component or OperationalNode entity has a Function related to it using the performs relation with the Function's attribute Behavior Type set to Integrated (Root), the simulator will dynamically analyze that Function.

-When the simulator is first opened, the simulator window will appear.
-As shown in Figure 5, the simulator window includes a ribbon with a Simulator tab and a Views tab.
-The simulator window includes the timeline pane and, depending on the user preference settings, the transcript pane.
+When the Simulator is first opened, the Simulator window will appear.
+As shown in Figure 5, the Simulator window includes a ribbon with a Simulator tab and a Views tab.
+The Simulator window includes the timeline pane and, depending on the user preference settings, the transcript pane.
 The timeline pane is the primary pane and independent of the transcript pane.
 If desired, the transcript pane may be closed without closing the timeline pane.
-However, if the simulator window is closed, all the associated simulator panes are also closed.
+However, if the Simulator window is closed, all the associated simulator panes are also closed.
 The features of each of these panes will be discussed in detail in the following subsections.

-The simulator window is associated with the Function for which the simulator was opened.
-Thus, more than one simulator window can be open at a time, each window associated with a particular Function.
-The label on the top line of the simulator window identifies this Function.
+The Simulator window is associated with the Function for which the Simulator was opened.
+Thus, more than one Simulator window can be open at a time, each window associated with a particular Function.
+The label on the top line of the Simulator window identifies this Function.